TexasInstruments/ti-wisunfan-pyspinel/README.md

 #### ifconfig

-Bring up or down the Wi-SUN FAN Network Interface.
+Bring up or down the Wi-SUN FAN Network Interface. ifconfig down functionality is currently not implemented and will be done in future.

 ```bash
 spinel-cli > ifconfig up